Real-space chirality from crystalline topological defects in the Kitaev spin liquid: RESULTS

 Let us begin by defining a perturbative point of view to describe a dislocation.
 We note that dislocations, being inherently non-local, cannot be described as a local perturbation to the pristine honeycomb lattice.
 However, we show that their effects on the magnetic sector can be closely mimicked by introducing a single second nearest neighbor bond violating the bipartiteness of the lattice.
 The Kitaev model with such a local pseudo-dislocation is obtained by adding the following perturbation:

 where ${ R}$ is the position of the {pseudo-dislocation}, ${ d_1}$ is a lattice vector, $\mu$ is one of the two sublattice indices, and $\lambda$ is the hopping strength of the second neighbor bond, which we treat as a perturbative parameter.
+We also indicate the equivalent hopping in terms of complex fermions.
 The particular hopping chosen above leads to TR breaking opposite fluxes on the 5- and 7-sided plaquettes around that bond, analogous to Fig.~\ref{fig:one} (a).

 The above perturbation, being local, is not diagonal in the momentum basis.
 To the leading order in $\lambda$, it generates matrix elements between two sublattices of the Dirac cones.
 We use a notation such that the low energy theory of the Majorana fermions is rewritten as complex Dirac fermions.
 This double counts states, which is easily fixed by a factor of 2 when computing total energies, i.e.\ the complex fermions have hopping $J_K$.
 This gives a Hamiltonian which when projected to the Dirac cones reads $ P_D H P_D = v_F\sum_{ q} {\psi}^{\dagger}_{ q}\left(q_x\sigma^x+q_y\tau^z\sigma^y\right){\psi}_{ q}$.
 Here $v_F=3J_K/2$, $\sigma$ and $\tau$ denote the sublattices and valleys, respectively, $P_D$ is the projector onto the low energy Dirac cones, and $\psi_{ q}=\left(c_{{ K_1+q},A}~c_{{ K_1+q},B}~c_{{ K_2+q},A}~c_{{ K_2+q},B}\right)^T$ with ${ K_1}$ and ${ K_2}$ denoting the two Dirac cones.
 In this notation, the local pseudo-dislocation perturbation leads to an effective low-energy Hamiltonian of the form